MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ![rotate](https://lh3.googleusercontent.com/cF2yIQzbKl5sQ-6hQXEPIqC2emjNIxJiGG2zWIbvQubz_jOzHtposT94miMC0gb_yLmgcbJnQhjY)

-This module is used for changing the saturation of the image.

 Usage:

     sequencer.loadImage('PATH')
-    .addSteps('saturation',options)
+    .addSteps('rotate',options)
     .run()

+### Saturation-module:
+This module is used for changing the saturation of the image.

 Where options is an object with the following property:

 -   Saturation: Saturation for the new image (between 0 and 2; default 0).